The MGA gamemode

 Weapon rules

 Some weapons must be banned or reworked to fit into the MGA gamemode.
 A preference should be given on reworking them, as banning weapons is often a source of frustration.
-Note that the following rules are merely suggestions.
+Note that the following rules are merely suggestions and only cover the weapons used by the Soldier.
+Should other classes be allowed, other weapons not discussed here should be banned or rebalanced.

 All weapons